 The second main strand of innovation barriers literature is related to the perception of innovation barriers.
-The literature is dominated by CIS-based studies in developed economies context except for Shiang and Nagaraj's (Shiang and Nagaraj, 2011) study.
+The literature is dominated by CIS-based studies in developed economies context with the exception of Shiang and Nagaraj's (Shiang and Nagaraj, 2011) study.
 An interesting finding from these studies is that barriers to innovation in innovation survey should be considered as indicating how successfully a firm can overcome barriers (Baldwin and Lin, 2002; Tourigny and Le, 2004).
 Clausen (Clausen, 2008) suggested that instead of obstacles variables, the real obstacles are the obstacles perceived by the managers.
 Hence, innovative firms are more inclined to perceive obstacles and as a result, the perception of obstacles would be positively linked with the propensity to innovate.
-In relation to that, D'Este et al. (2012) argue that we need to differentiate between deterring barriers to innovation that deter firms from engaging in innovation activities and revealed barriers that are experienced by firms as they are performing innovation activities.
+In relation to that, D'Este et al., (2012) argue that we need to differentiate between deterring barriers to innovation that deter firms from engaging in innovation activities and revealed barriers that are experienced by firms as they are performing innovation activities.

-Another issue of the perception of innovation barriers discussion is what are the most important barriers commonly faced by firms.
+Another issue in the perception of innovation barriers discussion is what are the most important barriers commonly faced by firms.
 In this case, previous studies consolidate a list of obstacles from innovation survey into fewer groups of obstacles.
-The four sets of innovation barriers that are identified and usually studied are cost factors, knowledge factors, market factors and regulation factors (Galia et al., 2012).
-Examples of innovation barriers related to cost, institution, labour, organisation and information.
-A slightly different group of obstacles also can be found in D'Este et al. (2012) study such as cost, knowledge, market and regulation.
+The four sets of innovation barriers that are identified and usually studied are cost factors, knowledge factors, market factors, and regulation factors (Galia et al., 2012).
+Examples of innovation barriers groups from the previous studies are as follows.
+Baldwin and Lin (2002) grouped innovation barriers related to cost, institution, labour, organisation, and information.
+A slightly different group of obstacles also can be found in D'Este et al., (2012) study such as cost, knowledge, market, and regulation.
 Using principal component analysis (PCA), Galia and Legros (2004) distinguish groups of obstacles faced by firms that postponed and abandoned innovative projects.
 In the former project, obstacles consist of three groups such as rigidities and information; risk, cost and source of finance; and customer response and skilled personnel.
-While, in the later project, obstacles can be grouped into organisational rigidities; risk and skilled personnel; and cost, finance, institution and market.
-A fewer group of innovation barriers can be found in the study using Spanish CIS such as the cost of innovation, lack of knowledge and market characteristics (Segarra-Blasco et al., 2008).
+While, in the later project, obstacles can be grouped into organisational rigidities; risk and skilled personnel; and cost, finance, institution, and market.
+A fewer group of innovation barriers can be found in the study using Spanish CIS such as the cost of innovation, lack of knowledge, and market characteristics (Segarra-Blasco et al., 2008).